 1m = 1000mm = 100cm

 0.1m = 100mm = 10cm

 The point clouds will be brought in one at a time, converted to images, filtered and further cleaned up, then aligned.

 To be more efficient with memory, Polyworks converts the point clouds to images as part of the import process.
 This is where its power lies in being able to handle huge point clouds.
 It does sometimes feel that you are taking extra steps that don’t seem to be intuitive or getting you closer to your goal.

-Click the browse button and navigate to your desired data folder
+- Click the browse button and navigate to your desired data folder or: